mantidproject/mantid/docs/source/algorithms/MedianBinWidth-v1.rst

 This algorithm calculates the median bin widht of each histogram in *InputWorkspace*.
 The (optionally rounded) mean value of the medians is then placed in the *BinWidth* output property.

+Workspaces with Point data are treated as in :ref:`algm-Rebin`: they are converted to histograms with :ref:`algm-ConvertToHistogram` before the bin widths are checked and afterwards back using :ref:`algm-ConvertToPointData`.

 Rounding
 ########